OpenOrienteering/mapper/3rd-party/gnu-libstdc++/README.txt

 supplied gnu-libstdc++.pro.
 You need to set ANDROID_NDK_ROOT, e.g. by choosing an Android kit in Qt Creator.

-The GCC 4.8 libstdc++ source code is taken from
+The GCC 4.8 libstdc++ source code will be taken from

   https://android.googlesource.com/toolchain/gcc.git

-The selected git revision is documented in the file REVISION.
+The selected git revision will be documented in the file REVISION.

-Build scripts and patches are taken from
+Build scripts and gcc patches will be taken from

   /PATH/TO/NDK/build/tools/

-The patch build-tools-r9c.patch is applied to the build scripts and patches.
-Than, these patches are applied to the source code.
+If it exists, a patch file build-tools-[NDK_REVISION].patch will be applied to the build scripts and patches.
+Than, the gcc patches are applied to the source code.

-For building and installing libstdc++ and for creating the source package, see also INSTALL.txt.